 Notes

 - You can also use an oven broiler to caramelize the sugar.
-Keep your eye on it as it can burn really quickly.
+Keep your eye on it, as it can burn really quickly.

 - Instead of caramelizing sugar, serve the cheesecake slices with a dollop of whipped cream sprinkled with a pinch of nutmeg or cinnamon.

-- Please keep in mind that nutritional information is a rough estimate and can vary significantly based on products used.
+- Please keep in mind that nutritional information is a rough estimate and can vary significantly based on the products used.

 Nutrition